Joshrogan/IrishTimesRedditBot/README.md

 # IrishTimesRedditBot
-Reddit Bot that parses the Irisih times site for any articles posted to a subreddit and posts the article text in the comments underneath the original reddit submission
+Reddit Bot that parses the Irish times site for any articles posted to a subreddit and posts the article text in the comments underneath the original reddit submission

 #### Technology Stack